unique379r/strspy/README.md

 `USAGE: bash ./STRspy_run_v1.0.sh config/InputConfig.txt config/ToolsConfig.txt`

-## Run with test datasets
+## Running with test datasets

-Download the data provided `testset.tar.gz` here, however pre-computed results `test_results.tar.gz` are also avaiable for the reproducibility purposes.
+The testset is provided `testset.tar.gz` with the package for the quick start, however pre-computed results `test_results.tar.gz` are also avaiable for the reproducibility purposes.
 The test data should finish less than 25 Sec (via simple terminal use) to generate the results.

+### Extracting tar.gz Files

+`tar -xvf testset.tar.gz`

+### Note: don't forgter to change the config files & run the commands as instructed above

+Compare your test results with pre-computed outputs here

+`tar -xvf test_results.tar.gz`

 ## InputConfig.txt